-Dorsey Wright is not responsible for and has not participated in the determination of the prices and amount of Shares, the timing of the issuance or sale of Shares or in the determination of any financial calculations relating thereto.
-Dorsey Wright has no obligation or liability in connection with the administration of the Trust or marketing of the Shares.
-Dorsey Wright does not guarantee the accuracy and/or the completeness of the Underlying Index or any data included therein.
-Dorsey Wright shall have no liability for any errors, omissions or interruptions therein.
-Dorsey Wright makes no warranty, express or implied, as to results to be obtained by the Distributor, the Adviser, the Trust or owners of Shares, or any other person or entity, from the use of the Underlying Index, or any data included therein in connection with the Fund, or for any other use.
-Dorsey Wright expressly disclaims all warranties and conditions of merchantability, title or fitness for a particular purpose or use, with respect to the Fund or the Underlying Index or to any data included therein, except as set forth in the respective license agreement with the Adviser.
-Without limiting any of the foregoing, in no event shall Dorsey Wright have any liability for any incidental, special, exemplary, punitive, indirect or consequential damages (including lost profits), however caused and on any theory of liability, whether in contract, strict liability or tort (including negligence or otherwise), resulting from the use of the Underlying Index or any data included therein, even if notified of the possibility of such damages.
+The Underlying Index is selected and calculated without regard to the Distributor, the Adviser, the Trust or any holders of Shares.
+The Licensor Parties have no obligation to take the needs of the Distributor, the Adviser, the Trust or the owners of Shares into consideration in determining. composing or calculating the Underlying Index.
+The Licensor Parties are not responsible for and have not participated in the determination of the prices and amount of Shares, the timing of the issuance or sale of Shares or in the determination of any financial calculations relating thereto.
+The Licensor Parties have no obligation or liability in connection with the administration of the Trust or marketing of the Shares.
+The Licensor Parties do not guarantee the accuracy and/or the completeness of the Underlying Index or any data included therein, and the Licensor Parties shall have no liability for any errors, omissions, or interruptions therein.
+The Licensor Parties make no warranty, express or implied, as to results to be obtained by the Distributor. the Adviser, the Trust or owners of Shares, or any other person or entity, from the use of the Underlying Index, trading based on the Underlying Index, any data included therein in connection with the Fund or for any other use.
+The Licensor Parties expressly disclaim all warranties and conditions of merchantability, title or fitness for a particular purpose or use with respect to the Underlying Index or any data included therein, the Fund, the Trust or the Shares except as set forth in the license agreement with the Adviser.